furhadjidda/device-yukawa-auto/README.md

 # device-yukawa-auto
-Android Changes to run the android autmotive on khadas-vim3
+Android Changes to run the latest(master branch) android autmotive on khadas-vim3